There are emotions in trading. So how do you manage them?

 Most traders fear that they have a loss, that they lose money.

-So, here is how you manage fear as an emotion.
+So, here is how you manage fear as one of the emotions in trading.

 You keep your losses small, because when you keep your losses small, you shouldn’t be afraid of the losses.